Skip to Latin America Leadership Program Full Site Menu Skip to main content

 By Guadalupe Ramirez

-As an environmental professional in Argentine Patagonia, Silvio learned early in life the value of resilience, seeing every challenge as an opportunity to adapt, relearn, and move forward.
-This perspective is reflected in his role as a member of Cooperativa Basura Cero, as Environmental Manager at Pan American Silver Corp.’s Cerro Moro mining operation in Santa Cruz, Argentina, in his family life, and in his passion for mountaineering.
+As an environmental advocate in Argentine Patagonia, Silvio learned early in life the value of resilience, seeing every challenge as an opportunity to adapt, relearn, and move forward.
+This perspective is reflected in his role as a member of Basura Cero Cooperative and as Head of Environment at Pan American Silver Corp.’s Cerro Moro mining operation in Santa Cruz, Argentina, as well as in his family life, and in his passion for mountaineering.

-Nature is an integral part of his life, and concepts such as the circular economy and waste circularity inspire him both personally and professionally because of their positive environmental, social, and economic impact.
+Nature is an integral part of his life, and concepts such as the circular economy and waste circularity inspire him both personally and professionally because of their positive environmental impact and their potential to generate social and economic value.

-As one of the 13 honorary members of Cooperativa Basura Cero, the project through which he participated in ILG, he applies his professional expertise to help build a circular economy in the city of Caleta Olivia, in southern Argentina.
-He is currently focused on addressing energy challenges for the operation of the plastic extrusion equipment, continuing testing activities, and increasing production.
-At the same time, as a participant in the InnovaLab of the Development Bank of Latin America and the Caribbean (CAF), he works with the regional team to accelerate the project while also pursuing a Diploma in Governance and Public Innovation.
+Silvio is one of the 13 ad honorem members of the Basura Cero Cooperative, the project he brought to ILG in 2024.
+Through this initiative, he applies his professional experience to foster a circular economy in the city of Caleta Olivia, in southern Argentina.
+He is currently focused on addressing energy challenges related to the operation of plastic extrusion equipment, continuing pilot testing, and increasing production capacity.

-From the private sector, in his role as Environmental Manager at Pan American Silver Corp. and Cerro Moro Mine, he coordinates committees focused on environmental management, water stewardship, energy, and climate change, while also overseeing the implementation of the internationally recognized environmental protocols contained in the Towards Sustainable Mining (TSM) framework of the Mining Association of Canada.
+From the private sector, in his role as Environmental Manager at Pan American Silver Corp. and Cerro Moro mine, Silvio coordinates environmental, water management, energy, and climate change committees, while also overseeing the implementation of the internationally recognized Towards Sustainable Mining (TSM) environmental protocols developed by the Mining Association of Canada.

-“Circular economy and circular mining are not abstract concepts; rather, they are practical tools capable of generating positive environmental, social, and economic benefits.” — Silvio Romano (ILG 2024, Argentina)
+“The circular economy and circular mining are not abstract concepts, but practical tools capable of generating positive environmental, social, and economic benefits.” — Silvio Romano (ILG 2024, Argentina)

-Both at Cooperativa Basura Cero and Pan American Silver, Silvio has applied the knowledge and skills developed through ILG, particularly in strategic planning, roadmap design, traceability, leadership development, and building stronger relationships for collaborative work with municipalities, waste collectors, and organizations such as Fundación Garrahan.
+Both at the Basura Cero Cooperative and Pan American Silver, Silvio has applied the knowledge and skills developed through ILG, particularly in strategic planning, roadmap design, traceability systems, leadership development, and building stronger relationships for collaborative work with municipalities, urban recyclers, and organizations such as the Garrahan Foundation.

 Silvio Romano, ILG 2024, Argentina